amitxv/PC-Tuning/docs/post-install.md

 ## Interrupt Affinity

-By default, CPU 0 handles the majority of DPCs and ISRs for several devices which can be viewed in a xperf dpcisr trace.
+By default, CPU 0 handles the majority of DPCs and ISRs for several devices, which can be viewed in a xperf dpcisr trace.
 This is not desirable as there will be a latency penalty because many processes and system activities are scheduled on the same core competing for CPU time.
 We can set an interrupt affinity policy to the USB, GPU and NIC driver, which are few of many devices responsible for the most DPCs/ISRs, to offload them onto another core.
 The device can be identified by cross-checking the ``Location Info`` with the ``Location`` in the ``Properties -> General`` section of a device in device manager.
 Restart your PC instead of the driver to avoid issues.

 - Use [Microsoft Interrupt Affinity Tool](https://www.techpowerup.com/download/microsoft-interrupt-affinity-tool) or [GoInterruptPolicy](https://github.com/spddl/GoInterruptPolicy) to configure driver affinities